MurielZounar/flork-todo/README.md

 You can access the app clicking <a href="https://murielzounar.github.io/flork-todo/" alt="link to the app" title="Flork ToDo App" target="_blank">here</a>

-If you have some constructive criticesm, please contact me on LinkedIn (https://www.linkedin.com/in/murielzounar/) or e-mail me (muriel.zounar@gmail.com)
+If you have some constructive criticism, please, contact me on LinkedIn (https://www.linkedin.com/in/murielzounar/) or e-mail me (muriel.zounar@gmail.com)

 All criticism are welcome!

 Peace!✌🏻